Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

 for some magnetic potential $A_0$ and $\Theta_0$ such that $d\Theta_0=A_0$.
 We have omitted the subindex $U$ denoting the boundary conditions of the magnetic Laplacian as it will remain fixed.
-Since the Quantum Circuit is defined on a compact manifold, $\Theta_0$ defines a bounded potential; moreover, since $u_0A_0$ is fixed, the operator domain of $H_0(t)$ does not depend on $t$, and $\Delta_{u_0 A_0}$ has compact resolvent since the Quantum Circuit is a compact manifold; we can thus apply Theorem~\ref{thm:chambrion_controllability}.
+Since the Thick Quantum Graph is defined on a compact manifold, $\Theta_0$ defines a bounded potential.
+Moreover, since $u_0A_0$ is fixed, the operator domain of $H_0(t)$ does not depend on $t$, and $\Delta_{u_0 A_0}$ has compact resolvent since the Thick Quantum Graph is a compact manifold.
+We will assume that the conditions on the eigenvalues and eigenfunctions of Theorem~\ref{thm:chambrion_controllability} are met.
+These conditions are met generically in the systems under study.